-- 1. All utilities, including cable TV conduits, shall be provided through underground service, except where existing utilities are already in place.
+1. All utilities shall be provided through underground service, except where existing utilities are already in place.
 All underground utilities specified in this section shall be installed prior to the installation of road base, surfacing, curbs, gutters and sidewalks.
-Underground utilities shall be installed only after streets have been rough graded to a line and grade approved by the County Engineer.
+Underground utilities shall be installed only

+- after streets have been rough graded to a line and grade approved by the County Engineer.
 If underground utilities are not installed prior to street surfacing sleeves shall be required. - 2.
 An approved culinary water supply, shall be available to each lot in the subdivision and shall be provided in conformance with the standards and rules and regulations of the County and requirements of the County Engineer.
 Where an approved public water supply is available, the County shall cause to be installed, at the subdivider's expense, water mains, valves, pressure reducing valves, and service laterals to each lot within the subdivision. - 3.
 Fire hydrants shall be installed, tested and flushed, at the subdivider's expense, with all documentation submitted to the County Fire Marshall for review, at locations determined by the County Engineer and the County Fire Marshall.
 Hydrants located within the subdivision shall be charged with water and must be operable before a building permit may be issued. - 4.
-Where a public sanitary sewer is available, the subdivider shall connect with a public sanitary sewer and provide sewer mains and extend laterals from the sewer main to each lot in the subdivision, unless waived by the County Commission.
+Where a public sanitary sewer is available, the subdivider shall connect with a public sanitary sewer and provide sewer mains and extend laterals from the sewer main to each lot in the subdivision. - 5.
+Utility easements shall be provided within the subdivision as required for public utility purposes. - a.

-- 5. County approved street lights shall be installed, in those zoning districts which require them, at all street intersections, school or pedestrian crossings, and at bends or curves in the street at intervals specified in the County's Subdivision Standards. - 6.
-5. Utility easements shall be provided within the subdivision as required for public utility purposes. - a.
 A ten-foot (10 ft.) public utility easement shall traverse the front of each lot. - b.
 Where rear and side yard easements are required, a minimum of 10 feet shall be allocated as a public utility easement.
 Perimeter easements shall be not less than 10 feet in width. - c.
 All easements shall be designed so as to provide efficient installation of utilities or street planting.
 Special guying easements at corners may be required if any utilities are to be overhead.
 Public utility installations shall be so located as to permit multiple installations within the easements.
-The developer shall establish final utility grades prior to utility installations. - G. Landscaping.
-Whenever, in the opinion of the Planning Commission, and/or the County Commission, the cuts and fills in a hillside subdivision are of sufficient size or visibility to demand special treatment, the subdivider may be required to landscape such areas with suitable permanent plant materials and to provide for their maintenance.
-The subdivider shall submit a landscaping plan for review and approval by the County.
-The landscaping plan shall indicate how maintenance of the landscaping will be performed and by whom.
+The developer shall establish final utility grades prior to utility installations.

-HG.
-Sanitary Sewer Disposal - General Requirements.
+G. Sanitary Sewer Disposal - General Requirements.

-- 1. Any development of any size is required to get a septic feasibility letter from the Bear River Health Department, unless the development is serviced by a sanitary sewer system; if served by a sanitary sewer system, a will-serve letter will need to be submitted from the sanitary sewer provider.
-Except as otherwise provided below, the developer shall provide, or have provided, a piped sanitary sewerage system to the property line of every lot in the development.
-The sewerage system shall meet the minimum standards and requirements of the County and Bear River Health Department. - 2.
-Packed Bed Media System type septic system can only be used for a (PC to pick one of the options) one (1) lot subdivisions or for a three (3) lots or less subdivision.
+- 1. Any development of any size is required to get a septic feasibility letter from the Bear River Health Department, unless the development is serviced by a sanitary sewer system; if served by a sanitary sewer system, a will-serve letter will need to be submitted from the sanitary sewer provider. - 2.
+Packed Bed Media System type septic system can only be used for a one (1) lot subdivisions.
 If a packed bed media septic system is to be used as part of a proposed subdivision, a note shall be added to the plat stating which lots will be restricted to a packed bed media system.
-Septic tanks and/or sealed vaults may be approved only if approved in writing by the Bear River
+Septic tanks and/or sealed vaults may be approved only if approved in writing by the Bear River Health Department.